Nick-prog/Clive-Webhook/README.md

 </p>

 # Change Log
+ **Version 1.2**
+ * Fixed issues from verions 1.0 and 1.1.
+ * Reduced load and startup times by bolstering our reusable code methods.
+ * Removed progress bar progression for "Refresh" method to improve load times.
+ * Combined the "Pull" and "Delete" button method into one button, "Pull".
+ * Changed current status label next to "Pull" button to better articulate program status.
+ * Added dictionaries.py file for large dicts that may find us outside of their current implementations.
+ * Improved delete and download methods to reduce margin of error.
+ * Added folder creation functionality that allows the creation of non-existant storage locations possible.
+ * Removed text from genearl information box that was deemed unneccesary or out dated.
+ * Setup a single thread method that will be utilized by pull and refresh requests.
+ * Removed the "Description:" text from info.txt files.

  **Version 1.1**
  * Added a "Refresh" push button to the **top left** of the real time information table.
  * Improved load times and added a sleep thread to prevent multiple miss-inputs.